andywag/NeuralHDL/docs/architecture.md

 ## Error Update operation

-The error update calculation uses the same structure as above with a slightly different input configuration to the MAC units and some addition glue logic to handle this operation.
-The error update operation is also a matrix multiply operation but uses error as input to the matrix multiply instead of the taps.
+The error update calculation uses the same structure as the feedforward operation with a different input configuration.
+For this case the values used in the update equation are the error and the taps instead of the taps and data.

 The block diagram of the operation is shown below.